tamwip/tamwip.github.io/_posts/2023-11-13-apple-prison.md

 ## Apple MacBook Pro

 The next to go was my MacBook Pro which was easy enough as I was switching to open-source hardware and software around a similar time.
-I purchased a **Starbook MK V1** from Starlabs and it's been my daily driver using Pop_OS! for over a year.
+I purchased a **Starbook MK VI** from Starlabs and it's been my daily driver using Pop_OS! for over a year.

 No complaints so far, the customer service has been amazing and it's the perfect size at 14".